Crime scene evidence management

 - Type of crime-Response by detectives

 Officers/Detectives conducting interviews relay any pertinent information to the Lead Detective and personnel processing the crime scene.
 Approaching the crime scene with a basic understanding of the chain-of-events (as described by the parties involved and independent witnesses), coupled with physical evidence is a luxury we don’t always have.
 So, it makes sense to approach every scene methodically and with an open mind.
-It’s imperative to document observations we may not think are important initially, because they may be become very significant as the investigation continues.
+It’s imperative to document observations we may not think are important initially, because they may become very significant as the investigation continues.
 Some of these observations may include the following:

 - Conditions of doors and windows